flowersteam/forest/readme.md

     t._branch('experiment1')
     t.experiment1.duration = 3600.0     # attribute interface
     t['experiment2.duration'] = 1800.0  # dict interface
+    t.experiment3.duration = 7200.0     # raises KeyError

-#### Underscore are reserved to methods
+#### Underscores are reserved to methods

-Node and element names cannot start with an underscore.
+Branches and leaves names cannot start with an underscore.
 Inversely, all public methods start with an underscore.
 This ensure a clean separation between user-defined data and instance methods.

 #### `Tree` is not a `dict`

-It is not inherited from `dict` either. `Tree` offers most of the dict methods, but is not a drop-in replacement since their names are all prefixed with an underscore : `_update`, `_get`, `_setdefault`, etc.
+`Tree` is not inherited from `dict` either.
+It offers most of the dict methods, but is not a drop-in replacement since their names are all prefixed with an underscore : `_update`, `_get`, `_setdefault`, etc.

-#### Value can be validated when they are set.
+#### Values can optionally be validated when they are set

 They can be validated either by their type: